Emuzex/virgo-ui/docs/development/contributing.md

 `nr dev`

-It will start development mode for Anu package.
+It will start development mode for virgo package.
 It will start the build process in watch mode.

 `nr docs:dev`